SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/Colocation.md

 ---

-In case a conference/workshop (CoLo) wants to co-locate with a SIGPLAN conference (Main Event), there are the guidelines to follow that depend upon whether or not the CoLo is [sponsored](http://www.sigplan.org/Resources/Proposals/Sponsored) by SIGPLAN.
+In case a conference/workshop (CoLo) wants to co-locate with a SIGPLAN conference (Main Event), there are guidelines to follow that depend upon whether or not the CoLo is [sponsored](http://www.sigplan.org/Resources/Proposals/Sponsored) by SIGPLAN.